aashoo17/notes/src/linux/linux_command_line/fish/fish.md

 # fish shell

 [fish shell tutorial](https://fishshell.com/docs/current/tutorial.html#tutorial)
 run help in fish shell to get fish documentation  - nice

+help - type in fish shell

 A shell is a program that helps you operate your computer by starting other programs. fish offers a command-line interface
 **all the commands are written for ubuntu/debian**